BDGKK/Military_Webapp/README.md

 # To-Do/Issues/Warnings/etc.
 - Important Ones
 1. Host admin pages on server
-2. Connect the webpages to the server (sample responses only)
+2. Connect the webpages to the database (sample responses only)
 3. Use Google Oauth and Encryption before storing registry in db
 4. Make a list of URIs of webpage connections to their APIs and send to frontend devs to implement the webpage connections, each consist of:
     - Web page name